scragz/a11ysea/src/alex-jordan.md

 #### Background

-Alex is a social worker dedicated to supporting LGBTQ+ youth.
-Blind since birth, he advocates for accessibility and uses technology designed for people with visual impairments.
-His experience as a blind transgender man fuels his commitment to inclusive, accessible social services.
+Alex is a dedicated social worker committed to supporting and uplifting LGBTQ+ youth.
+Blind since birth, he uses accessibility-focused technology and advocates for inclusivity, drawing on his personal experience as a blind transgender man.
+His lived experiences make him a passionate advocate, ensuring resources are accessible for individuals facing both visibility and identity challenges.
+He works diligently to eliminate barriers for marginalized communities and is deeply engaged in advancing social services with empathy and insight.

 #### Personality

-- **Empathetic:** Understands the struggles of marginalized individuals.
+- **Empathetic:** Deeply understands the struggles of marginalized individuals.
-- **Determined:** Committed to breaking down barriers for his clients.
+- **Determined:** Committed to breaking down accessibility barriers for his clients.
-- **Resourceful:** Skilled at finding solutions to complex problems.
+- **Resourceful:** Skilled at finding creative solutions to complex problems.
-- **Advocate:** Works actively to promote accessibility and inclusivity.
+- **Advocate:** Actively works to promote accessibility and inclusivity.

 ![A White transgender man accessing the internet on a laptop.](/assets/images/u3343843948_eyes_completely_closed_showing_no_eyes_and_wearin_8fbb9b66-2794-48ab-9b62-9b230c1014a5_2.png)

 ### Usage Profile

-- **Screen Reader Software on Laptop and Smartphone:** Uses JAWS and VoiceOver, relying on accessible web navigation with descriptive headings, labels, and alt-text.
+- **Screen Reader Software on Laptop and Smartphone:** Uses JAWS and VoiceOver, relying on descriptive headings, labels, and alt-text for efficient navigation.

-He prioritizes inclusive design, avoiding content that isn’t compatible with screen readers.
-Seeks structured, ADA-compliant layouts to assist his clients effectively.
+He prioritizes accessible and inclusive designs, avoiding content that doesn’t work with screen readers.
+He values clearly structured, ADA-compliant layouts, which help him work more effectively and support his clients’ varied needs.

-Alex prefers ADA-compliant text, descriptive content, and avoids graphical complexities.
-Needs networking resources and LGBTQ+-inclusive services for his work.
+Alex seeks ADA-compliant text and descriptive content, avoiding graphic-heavy interfaces.
+He requires networking resources and LGBTQ+-inclusive services that are screen-reader friendly.

 ### Interact with Alex